Daph1986/mamamaki/README.md

 7. [W3schools](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp) to help me make a scroll back to the top button.
 8. [Autoprefixer CSS](https://autoprefixer.github.io/) to optimize the use of vendor extensions in the CSS code.
 9. [Materialize](https://materializecss.com/) as a reference work on the framework.
+10. [Python Programming](https://pythonprogramming.net/decorator-wrappers-flask-tutorial-login-required/) as how to use the Login_Required decorator.

 ### Media